 FCR: Fludarabine, cyclophosphamide and rituximab

-If you’re fit and have no other medical problems, you’re most likely to be treated with FCR – a combination of chemotherapy (cell-killing) drugs and monoclonal antibodies.
+If you’re fit and have no other medical problems, and you do not have certain genetic characteristics known as 17p deletion or TP53 mutation, then you’re most likely to be treated with FCR – a combination of chemotherapy (cell-killing) drugs and monoclonal antibodies.
 FCR is given in treatment ‘cycles’.

 Each cycle is 28 days long, and you’ll normally have treatment each day for five days and then have a break of 23 days with no treatment.
 This is repeated up to six times – each period of treatment and rest is called a cycle.